|

 done

-Additionally, multiple viewers can act on the same lektor-dir
+Additionally, multiple viewers can act on the same lektor-dir.
+A

 given viewer need not show every piece of information: for example,